Automated Backup for SQL Server 2014 virtual machines (Resource Manager)

 Navigate to the SQL virtual machines resource for your SQL Server 2014 virtual machine and then select Backups.

-SQL Automated Backup for existing VMs
+Screenshot of SQL Automated Backup for existing VMs.

 When finished, select the Apply button on the bottom of the Backups page to save your changes.

-If you are enabling Automated Backup for the first time, Azure configures the SQL Server IaaS Agent in the background.
+If you're enabling Automated Backup for the first time, Azure configures the SQL Server IaaS Agent in the background.
 During this time, the Azure portal might not show that Automated Backup is configured.
 Wait several minutes for the agent to be installed and configured.
 After that, the Azure portal will reflect the new settings.

 Note